Agentic AI: The New Paradigm

 Theoretical Foundations

-Agentic AI is grounded in foundational research from cognitive science, particularly in models of human decision-making and adaptive behavior.
+Agentic AI is based on basic research from cognitive science, especially models of how people make decisions and adapt their behavior.

 Mathematical Foundations